Our concept

 • Bilingualism: We have a two-language program and our English-speaking assistants present the English language in our daily routine.

 • Food: Fresh, self-cooked food and meals (organic, regional and seasonal products) are served at the kindergarten.
-The Neustift & Dornbach locations are certified by Austria Bio Garantie GmbH.
-Currently, the organic food share is approx. 52%.
+All locations are certified by Austria Bio Garantie GmbH.
+Currently, the organic food share is approx. 62% in Rathstraße and Dornbach.
+In Heumarkt and Heiligenstadt the organic food share is approx. 56%.

 • Modern set-up / highest standards: The large and bright group rooms with great playing-equipment provide an optimal environment for the children.
 There is a washroom in each group.
 The toilets are different sizes and are an attractive way to help with hygiene and cleanliness education.